NikitaPishel/live-sim/manuals/manual-short.md

 This manual gives you a good intro to the topic.
 Before using this manual, don't forget to [install it!](../README.md)

 ## About Genome
-First of all, let's talk about the most essential part of all the project, genome.
-It has a specific structure, and it defines the whole way how our Neural Network works.
-This is very important because all these different factors will affect the speed and efficiency of a model, its capabilities, efficiency, speed of training, etc.
+First of all, let's discuss the most essential part of all the project: the genome.
+It has a specific structure, and it defines how our Neural Network operates.
+This is important because various factors related to it will drastically affect the efficiency of a model, its end-trained capabilities, and the speed of training.

 #### Structure
 My NN structure is called oriented graph with loops.
 In Neural Networks, It doesn't meet as often.
 There's some reasons for this, but now we will look at how it looks like.